mandeep/Mausoleum/README.rst

     $  mausoleum-gui

-The command will open a new window that includes tabs that group Tomb functions in separate tabs.
-The create tab receives information needed to create a new tomb container, the open tab allows the user to fill in information regarding the opening of an existing tomb container, and the close tab lets the user close opened tombs.
+The command will open a new window that includes tabs that group Tomb functions into separate tabs.
+The 'Create' tab receives information needed to create a new tomb container, the 'Open' tab allows the user to fill in information regarding the opening of an existing tomb container, and the 'Close' tab lets the user close opened tombs.

 ************************
 Command Line Application